 - Pre-departure assistance – including visa assistance

-- iNext international insurance with 24-hour emergency assistance services
+- iNext international insurance with 24-hour emergency assistance services for US permanent residents

 - 24-hour support while you're abroad

-- Six days of orientation
+- Multi-day orientation

 - Rent-free lodging